 - Most importantly, when in doubt or unsure about setting something up, call the Help Desk at 253-535-7525.
 It is best to have a tech setup the device properly, as an improperly configured device will disrupt PLU’s network.

-NOTE: We do not prevent you from setting up your own wireless access points; however, we strongly encourage you not to do so as all of the residence halls now have full wireless access provided by PLU.
-When many access points are set up in one location they can conflict with each other and cause them to not work as expected.
-Wireless printers are also discouraged, as it is difficult to determine which printer is yours in most cases and can allow other people on the network to print to your device.
+NOTE: We discourage users from registering wireless printers on the PLU network, as it is difficult to determine which printer is yours and it can allow others on the network to print to your device.
 Setting up your printer to connect with a USB cable is highly recommended.